nihadtp/dbt-mysql/README.md

     ```bash
     docker compose up
     ```
-4. Once the containers are up and running, you can start working with the data models.
+4. Once the containers are up and running:
+   - To view DBT documentation, go to [http://localhost:8080](http://localhost:8080) in your web browser.
+   - To connect to the MySQL database using external tools like Tableau, use the following credentials:
+     - Host: localhost
+     - Port: 3306
+     - Username: root
+     - Password: password

 ## Project Structure